-Welcome to Film and Media Studies, an interdisciplinary academic program in Georgetown College, Georgetown University, dedicated to exploring the relations between media, power, and social justice by integrating film and media theory and history with creative practice.
+Welcome to Film and Media Studies, an interdisciplinary academic program in the Georgetown University College of Arts & Sciences, dedicated to exploring the relations between media, power, and social justice by integrating film and media theory and history with creative practice.

 To live in the 21st Century is to engage in the consumption, production, and distribution of sounds, images, and information.
 The Interdisciplinary Program in Film and Media Studies offers a new academic program that enables our students to gain a sophisticated understanding of media—defined as the multiple channels, technologies, and interfaces through which information, ideas, and emotions are stored, shared, and reciprocated—and the ways that media shape our understanding of the world and our ability to act in it.
 Through the Minor in Film and Media Studies, students will develop media fluency: the ability to analyze, contextualize, create and use media as the exercise of citizen leadership.